Fuji Excursion: direct train from Shinjuku to Mount Fuji

 Fuji excursion route and map.
 Source: Fujikyu Railway.

 Passengers can buy tickets for the Fuji Excursion from the JR ticket counter, a JR ticket machine or online.
-Here is a list of the prices (for one-way trips):
+Here is a list of the prices on the Fuji Excrusion limited express (for one-way trips):

 • Express fare: 600 yen for adults; 400 yen for children